tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ---

-### 16. Students Do: Picture Perfect (15 min)
+### 16. Student Do: Picture Perfect (15 min)

-By the end of this activity, students will have employed hvPlot customization attributes and options to perfect and add finishing touches to their visualizations.
+By the end of this activity, students will employ hvPlot customization attributes and options to perfect and add finishing touches to their visualizations.

 Make sure to slack out to students the [hvPlot customization](https://hvplot.pyviz.org/user_guide/Customization.html) documentation, so they have a complete list of all options available.